IntersectMBO/draft-constitution/2024-11-20/2024-11-20-draft-consitution-converted.md

 Changes may need to be reversed and/or should not be enacted in the event of:

-* Unexpected effcts on governance
+* Unexpected effects on governance
 * Excessive Layer 1 load due to on-chain voting or excessive numbers of governance actions

 ##### Core Metrics